bytewax/bytewax/docs/articles/contributing/connector-hub.md

 ## Advanced Connector Concepts

-For more technical details on how to work with custom IO for Bytewax, please refer to the [custom connector documentation](/articles/advanced-concepts/custom-connectors.md)
+For more technical details on how to work with custom IO for Bytewax, please refer to the
+<project:/articles/advanced-concepts/custom-connectors.md>.

 ### Partitions